-Uterine fluid: the microenvironment of embryo implantation is critical for successful pregnancy is a Research Project for the Endometrial Remodelling Research Group, under the Centre for Reproductive Health.
+Uterine fluid: the microenvironment of embryo implantation is critical for successful pregnancy is a Research Project for the Endometrial Infertility Research Group, under the Centre for Reproductive Health.

 Using state-of-the-art proteomics, glycoproteomics and multiplex analyses, we are identifying the proteins in the uterine cavity throughout the menstrual cycle and in women with infertility and other endometrial disorders.
 We validate selected proteins by Western blot while immunohistochemistry establishes the cellular sources.
 Functional studies of selected proteins are performed in our established human ex-vivo and in vitro models.